What does it cost to transfer money abroad?

 Often targeting a particular level that has been within your budget can make sense.
 With an overseas property purchase once you have bought the currency you will know what it costs and can guarantee it will not suddenly get more expensive.
 Such reassurance and peace of mind can be invaluable when having to move such large sums.

 There are a number of contract options that can help you guarantee the exchange rate you get.
 Learn more about contract options here.

 Transferring money overseas can be very simple.
 You could use a high street bank.
-Alternatively, specialist companies such as Foreign Currency Direct provide competitive rates and various products, whilst also having significant experience having helped thousands of clients send money abroad.
-At Foreign Currency Direct we have a simple process:
+Alternatively, specialist companies such as Lumon provide competitive rates and various products, whilst also having significant experience having helped thousands of clients send money abroad.
+At Lumon we have a simple process:

 here and a member of our team will then get in touch to discuss your requirements.
 Once your account is open and you agree an exchange rate, the process is very simple.

 You will receive a contract note via email which will contain all the details of the transaction, our bank account details for you to send us the monies.
 You then need to tell us where you would like your currency sent, whether that be your bank account abroad or someone else’s.